 Hosted by Bill Thompson and Ben Lizdas from the magazine Bird Watchers Digest.
 Each week they discuss the latest trends and news in birding.

-Produces a new 2 minute podcast every day.
-Topics vary, but normally focus on one species of bird and information regarding it’s natural history, habitat, etc.
+They produce a new 2-minute podcast every day.
+Topics vary but usually focus on one species of bird and information regarding its natural history, habitat, etc.

 Tip # 12: Save These Websites as Favorites and Check Often.